 Many employers are either skipping quarterly and annual reviews or supplementing them with scheduled feedback sessions.
-These meetings with managers and supervisors keep employees informed of their performance and goal setting on an ongoing basis.
-It also eliminates surprises during any formal review.
+These meetings with managers and supervisors keep employees informed of their performance and goal setting on an ongoing basis, and also eliminate surprises during any formal review.

 Personal growth doesn’t only exist in professional life.
 There are many opportunities for giving and receiving productive feedback outside of work.